offbynull/actors/README.md

 The Actors project is a lightweight Java actor framework that greatly simplifies the design and development of highly concurrent software.
 Why use Actors over other actor frameworks?

  * Actors as lightweight fibers/coroutines
- * Seamlessly serialize and store actors
+ * Seamless checkpointing of actors to offline storage
- * Seamlessly distribute actors
+ * Seamless distribution of actors across a cluster
  * Avoid handwritten FSMs for actor logic
  * Test actors in different scenarios via simulations